 pride.
 A courageous religious finds opportunities of practicing mortification without allowing it to appear to others."

 As the saints remind us, it is easy for beginners to gravitate to corporal penances such as fasting, but without possessing a truly mortified spirit of detachment from self-love.
 As a result, fasting may be difficult in the beginning; for it will be without merit or consolation.
 As Saint Alphonsus tells us; "External works are of no value before God, unless they proceed from the heart."
 Indeed, fasting can be a most precious gift to God, but it must proceed with a humble heart.
 Just as the prophets of the Old Covenant humbled themselves before God when they fasted, and implored mercy on behalf of Israel, so too should we, when we fast, remember how we have failed God and implore His mercy on behalf of mankind.
 By doing so, we in a sense continue the work of the prophets of old.
 To be a saint, indeed requires a deep desire for the salvation of men, which demands a life of virtue.
 As Pope Benedict reminds us, true fasting not only consists in externals, but an inward fasting of the heart as well, that is; the true dying of the self; of pride, spiritual gluttony, and all forms of self-will, thus freeing the soul to joyfully seek to please God and carry out His will with love.
-For such people, fasting is freedom of spirit.
-For beginners--or those concerned more about work or health--it is a burden.
+For such people, fasting is freedom of spirit, joy, peace, and consolation.
+For beginners--for those who tend to glory more in the work--it is a misery and a burden.

 : True fasting, as the divine Master repeats elsewhere, is rather to do the will of the Heavenly Father, who “sees in secret, and will reward you” (Mt 6,18).
 He Himself sets the example, answering Satan, at the end of the forty days spent in the desert that “man shall not live by bread alone, but by every word that proceeds from the mouth of God” (Mt 4,4).
 The true fast is thus directed to eating the “true food,” which is to do the Father’s will (cf. Jn 4,34)